The impact of tariffs on Customer Experience

 However, this is unlikely for most brands as it takes years – typically 3 – to vet and onboard a new supplier in a different country.

 If brands are able to accelerate a planned switch anyway, the resulting disruption in the supply chain could mean later orders, slower production times, and a whole host of quality issues that customer service agents will need to manage.
+The agent's knowledge becomes crucial in these situations, as it enables them to quickly understand and resolve the customer's issue, minimizing delays and frustration.
 Being able to detect these quickly will be essential to maintaining a great customer experience.
+Analyzing customer interactions can help identify recurring problems and improve service during supply chain changes.

 Change in materials, more customer education